abhishekarya1/DSA-2k23/swtp.md

 			j++;
 		}

-		// between j and i is atmost k
+		// between j and i (both inclusive) is atmost k and exactly k
-		// so before j will be atleast k ans += j;
+		// so before j (exclusive) will be atleast k ans += j;
 	}
 	return ans;